writechoiceorg/rocketlawyer/pages/comparing-integration-options.md

 | **Best For**                            | Quick Integration, Low Maintenance | Full Customization, Complete Control |

 ## **Key Considerations**

+When deciding between the Embedded UX and Build Your Own UX options, it's crucial to consider development resources, user experience, and customization needs in order to make an informed decision.

 1. **Development Resources:**
    - **Embedded UX:** Requires fewer development resources, making it a quicker and more efficient option for integration.